waltercostamb/features_pipeline/README.md

 # Snakemake workflow: Features Pipeline

-A Snakemake workflow for extracting features from bacterial genomes, such as kmers and gene families.
+This workflow extracts different genomic features from prokaryotic genomes.
+The input is a folder containing genomic FASTA files and the output are text files containing genomic features.
+Click on the [list of features](https://github.com/waltercostamb/features_pipeline/tree/main?tab=readme-ov-file#available-features) to see the available ones.

 In this tutorial, you will learn how to use the pipeline with the example input provided in folder ```genomes```.
 After learning, you can use it with your own data.

 <p align="center">
   <img src="./figures/features_pipeline.png" alt="Alt Text" width="550"/>